AqwamCreates/DataPredict/docs/HighValueProjectTutorials/GameDesignMeetsMachineLearning.md

 * What's Your Goal?

-  * Reward Maximization -> Use "measurement of fun" metrics as rewards and combine it with reinforcement learning models.
+  * Goal Maximization -> Use "measurement of fun" metrics as rewards and combine it with reinforcement learning models.

   * Prediction -> Use regression and classification models.